 When we saw the newlyweds later in the week, we asked what it was and requested the recipe.
 Cyndi told me that it is one of her mum’s recipes and was made with saltine crackers.
 I made sure that I bought a box to take back home as I was unsure if they were available in England (they are).

 Miss Vickie’s recipe followed shortly after and I set about modifying it to UK measurements and ingredients and made it the very same day.
-It is utterly sublime and so quick and easy to make.
-Even easier to eat.
+Chocolate Saltine Toffee is utterly sublime and so quick and easy to make.
+It is even easier to eat.

 I’ve included both recipes here for you to try out.